Diversified strategies

 Thanks to its flexible and holistic approach to investing, Patrimoine became a synonym of an “invest and forget” solution for investors that want to gradually grow their savings over time, without worrying about market timing or economic cycles.

-Jacques Hirsch
+Jacques HIRSCH

 Fund Manager